willddy/willddy.github.com/readings.md

 * Level Ent.
 * Level Mid.

 The book introduces the new faster massive data processing data framework Spark.
 This is great supporting hadoop, hdfs, hbase and more effecient than MapReduce.
-Start reading.
+Prepare to read it.
 ___
 <a href="http://shop.oreilly.com/product/0636920025054.do?sortby=bestSellers" target="_blank"><img src="/images/AgileDataScience.jpg" width="150" height="200" alt="avatar" align ="right"  /></a>
 ###[Agile Data Science - Building Data Analytics Applications with Hadoop](id:ads)